Making Sense and Money from your Data

 Fritz Pfleumer, a German-Austrian engineer, invents a method of storing information magnetically on tape.
-The principles he develops are still in use today, with the vast majority of digital data being stored magnetically on computer hard disks.
+The principles he developed are still in use today, with the vast majority of digital data being stored magnetically on computer hard disks.

 In 1991 Computer scientist Tim Berners-Lee announced the birth of what would become the World Wide Web as we know it today.
 Google arrived in 1997 – and for the next 20 years (at least) its name will become shorthand for searching the internet for data.